-This white paper discusses the current state of sexual violence prevention on campus and shares innovative strategies and practices that provide students with high-quality learning opportunities to expand their knowledge and build their prevention skills throughout their time on campus g
+This white paper discusses the current state of sexual violence prevention on campus and shares innovative strategies and practices that provide students with high-quality learning opportunities to expand their knowledge and build their prevention skills throughout their time on campus ıg

-LEGAL CAVEAT
+LEGAL CAVEA

 EAB is a division of The Advisory Board Company ("EAB").
-EAB has made efforts to verify the accuracy of the information it provides to members.
+EAB has made efforts to verify the accuracy of the information It provides to members.
 This report relies on data obtained from many sources, however, and EAB cannot guarantee the accuracy of the information provided or any analysis based thereon.
-In addition, neither EAB nor any of its affiliates (each, an "EAB Organization") is in the business of giving legal, medical, accounting, or other professional advice, and its reports should not rely on any legal commentary in this report as a basis for action, or assume that any tackt described herein would be permitted by applicable law or appropriate for a given member's situation.
-Members are advised to consult with approprise professionals concerning legal, medical, tax, or accounting issues, before implementing any of these tactics.
-No EAB Organization or any of its respective officers, directors, employees, or agents shall be liable for any claims, liabilities, or expenses relating to (a) any errors or omissions in this report, whether caused by any EAB organization, or any of their respective employees or agents, or sources or other thrid parties, (b) any recommendation or graded ranking by any EAB Organization, or (c) failure of member and its employees and agents to abide by the terms set forth herein.
+In addition, neither EAB nor any of its affiliates (each, an "EAB Organization") is in the business of giving legal, medical, accounting, or other professional advice, and its reports should not be construed as professional advice.
+In particular, members should not rely on any legal commentary in this report as a basis for action, or assume that any tacks described herein would be permitted by applicable law or appropriate for a given member's situation.
+Members are advised to consult with appropriate professionals concerning legal, medical, tax, or accounting issues, before implementing any of these tactics.
+No EAB Organization or any of its respective officers, directors, employees, or agents shall be liable for any claims, liabilities, or expenses relating to (a) any errors or omissions in this report, whether caused by any EAB organization, or any of their respective employees or agents, or sources or other third parties, (b) any recommendation or graded ranking by any EAB organization, or (c) failure of member and its employees and agents to abide by the terms set forth herein.

-EAB, Education Advisory Board, The Advisory Board Company, Royall, a Royall & Company are registered trademarks of The Advisory Board Company in the United States and other countries.
-Members are not permitted to use these trademarks, or any otheir trademark, product name, service name, trade name, and logo of any EAB Organization without prior written consent of EAB.
-Other trademarks, product names, service names, trade names, and logo used within these pages are the property of their respective holders.
-Use of other company trademarks, product names, service names, trade names, and logos or images of the same does not necessarily constitute (a) an endorsement by such company of an EAB Organization and its products and services page table Organization.
-No EAB Organization as affiliated with any such company.
+EAB, Education Advisory Board, The Advisory Board Company, Royall, and Royall & Company are registered trademarks of The Advisory Board Company in the United States and other countries.
+Members are not permitted to use these trademarks, or any other trademark, product name, service name, trade name, and logo of any EAB Organization without prior written consent of EAB.
+Other trademarks, product names, service names, trade names, and logos used within these pages are the property of their respective holders.
+Use of other company trademarks, product names, service names, trade names, and logos or images of the same does not necessarily constitute (a) an endorsement by such company of an EAB Organization and its products and services, or (b) an endorsement of the company or its products or services by an EAB Organization.
+No EAB Organization is affiliated with any such company.